-Modifying or using the ventilator with accessories that are not specified or approved by Breas may cause cardiac arrhythmia.
+Modifying or using the ventilator with accessories that are not compatible may cause cardiac arrhythmia.

-The Nippy 4 must only be used in original and unmodified shape and only with accessories specified or approved by Breas Medical.
+The Nippy 4 must only be used in original and unmodified shape and only with compatible accessories.

 Inadequate use of device or accessories may cause loss of treatment or decreased performance.